Why I'm Not In Clinical Practice Right Now — And Why I Still Love Veterinary Medicine

 I’ll be honest — this path hasn’t been easy.

 The most fulfilling paths aren’t easy.
 They’re aligned.
-They include boundaries, self-trust, and the capacity to do uncomfortable things without burning yourself out.

 And it all starts with shifting out of survival mode.

 Because you can’t connect with your purpose, values, or boundaries when you’re just trying to get through the day.
-Your body is always communicating with you — we’ve just been taught to ignore it and push through.

-You can explore Aligned Success Reboot here.
+You can explore the Aligned Success Reboot here.

 P.S.
 I haven’t written off owning a practice.
 I actually have a lot of ideas about how I’d do things differently — and I’m still open to that path in the future.
-Right now, my focus is creating paths that make it easier for other people and practices to thrive.
+Right now, my focus is coaching and creating paths that make it easier for other people and practices to thrive.

 Learning to let my body and values guide me has helped me release the pressure to have everything figured out, and instead trust that the right opportunities show up when you’re aligned — not when you’re forcing “shoulds.”